How LIS Software Helps Pathologists Sign-Out Anatomic Pathology Cases Faster

 - Sign-out while using dictation software

-General Anatomic Pathology Case Sign-Out Video
+General Anatomic Pathology Software Case Sign-Out Video

-LIS Software Sign-Out with a Diagnosis Template
+Pathology Lab Software Sign-Out with a Diagnosis Template

 Martirosian starts the tutorial by demonstrating how the pathologist signs out a case with a diagnosis template.
-First, he takes a slide and scans it into the LIS system with a barcode scanner.
+First, he takes a slide and scans it into the LIS laboratory information system with a barcode scanner.
 The scan automatically opens up a Microscopic Surgical Template with the cursor already positioned in the Final Diagnosis field.

 This is where the pathologist enters a preconfigured template code and then hits the space bar.
-Upon doing so, the LIS automatically populates a Microscopic Description, a Final Diagnosis, and a Report Comment.
-This action also prompts the LIS to add the appropriate CPT and ICD codes for the case.
+Upon doing so, the LIS system automatically populates a Microscopic Description, a Final Diagnosis, and a Report Comment.
+This action also prompts the medical LIS to add the appropriate CPT and ICD codes for the case.
 Additionally, the data also automatically populates within the Lab Report.

 Next, the pathologist clicks the “Release” button located directly below the Lab Report.
 This brings up a Microscopic Pre-release Checklist window that provides a last-minute display of all relevant information.
 If for example, an interoperative consultation has yet to be performed, that notification would appear here.